-- Boil for 10 minutes, stir occasionally.
+- Simmer for 10 minutes, stir occasionally.

-- Preheat the oven to moderate 350 degrees Fahrenheit (180 degrees Celsius).
+- Preheat the oven to moderate or 350 °F (180 °C).

-- Bake for approximately 30 minutes, remove from oven and cut again this time all the way through.
+- Bake for approximately 30 minutes, remove from oven and cut again, this time all the way through.

-- Continue baking for another 30 minutes, until the top is golden brown.
+- Continue baking for another 30 minutes until the top is golden brown.